How to Clean Up Gmail: Fast Ways to Declutter Your Inbox

 This action will permanently delete the selected emails, freeing up space in your Gmail account.

-Utilizing existing Inbox categories in Gmail is a straightforward way to begin organizing your emails, which can significantly enhance your concentration and mental well-being.
+Utilizing existing inbox categories in Gmail is a straightforward way to begin organizing your emails, which can significantly enhance your concentration and mental well-being.

 Gmail's default categories — Primary, Social, Promotions, Updates, and Forums — automatically sort your emails based on their content.
 This pre-sorting reduces the need to manually sift through numerous messages, allowing you to focus on the emails that matter most.